-The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
+The practice had health and safety policies and risk assessments which were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
-Staff had completed fire safety training, carried out regular checks of equipment and regular evacuation drills.
-The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to date.
+A fire risk assessment was in place and staff carried out and documented checks of fire safety systems and regular battery changes in smoke alarms.
+Two members of staff were trained as fire marshals and the team practiced evacuation procedures.